wilsonmar/wilsonmar.github.io/shop/index.md

 ## Lighting

 I use my phone as a flashlight.
+But a headlamp flashlight will save your phone's battery during extended use.

 But for being to use both hands in the dark, nothing beats strap-on headlamps (with extra batteries and red lens filter).
 I keep one in the car.